-- 1. A metallic ball stand is needed for storing the five match balls near the scorer's table (three balls in play and two reserve balls). - 2.
+- 1. A metallic ball stand is needed for storing the five match balls near the scorer's table (three balls in play and two reserve balls).
+For FIVB, six match balls are used (five balls in play and one reserve ball). - 2.
 The second referee takes possession of the five match balls before the match and checks each of them for identical characteristics (colour, circumference, weight, and pressure).
 Together with the first referee, they select the three match and the two reserve balls.
 The second referee is then responsible for them throughout the match and will assist in returning balls to the court manager at conclusion of the match. - 3.
 For Volleyball Canada Championships, the second referee will ensure that the ball used is the one specified in the VC Rulebook.
 For FIVB competition: only FIVB homologated balls may be used; the referee must check this, and if the FIVB stamp is not printed on the balls, he/she may not start the match. - 4.
-Three-Ball System during the match (FIVB uses the 5-ball system) :
+Three-Ball System during the match (FIVB uses the 5-ball system):